Jeion Ward

 Jeion Antonia Ward (born January 6, 1954) is an American politician of the Democratic Party.
 Since 2004 she has been a member of the Virginia House of Delegates.
 She currently represents the 87th district in the city of Hampton.

 As of May 2020, Ward serves as the Chair of the Labor and Commerce Committee and as a member of the Transportation Committee, Communications, Technology and Innovation Committee, and the Rules Committee.
+In 2026, Ward introduced legislation to increase the minimum wage to $15 by 2028 and increase annually with inflation.

+Ward has been diagnosed with multiple sclerosis.